vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 . a

-and the Māheśvarakhaṇd

-. a of the Veṅkaṭeśvara \(and Vaṅgavāsī\) Press editions
+and the Māheśvarakhaṇḍa of the Veṅkaṭeśvara \(and Vaṅgavāsī\) Press editions

 has been adapted to the SP and this already yields a slight improvement of the story line.
 26 Significant variant readings of the Vaṅgavāsī editions of the

-Liṅgapurāṇa and Māheśvarakhaṇd

-. a have been either accepted in the text or
+Liṅgapurāṇa and Māheśvarakhaṇḍa have been either accepted in the text or

 presented in the apparatus.
 27